ccaveros/ccaveros.github.io/about.md

 comments: true
 ---

 Welcome to my webpage!
-My name is Cecilia and I am a first-year doctoral student in Political Science at Penn State.
+My name is Cecilia and I am a doctoral student in Political Science at Penn State.
 My fields of research are International Relations and Political Methodology, and I plan to complete the dual degree with Social Data Analytics.

 My research interests include:
 - Peacebuilding